 Let us take some time to get ourselves braced up for the “assessment scenarios”.
 The first and foremost step in the chain of Assessments is a “Provisional Assessment”.

+What is an assessment?
 Assessment means determination of tax liability and includes self-assessment, re-assessment, provisional assessment, summary assessment and best judgment assessment.

 In some exceptional scenarios, it might not be possible to determine the value of goods/services.
 In such scenarios, The Asst.
 Commissioner/Dy.
 Commissioner of Central Tax provisionally determines the amount of tax payable by the supplier and is subject to final determination.

+2) What is the liability of the assesse in the event of ‘Provisional Assessment’?
 In the event of provisional assessment, the assesse is liable to pay the liability as determined under the Provisional assessment by the Asst.
 Commissioner/Dy.
 Commissioner.

+3) What are the consequences on final assessment?
 On the final assessment, if the value of final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
 In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest @ prescribed rate.

+5) What shall the order issued in FORM GST ASMT-04 include?
 The order will indicate the value or the rate or both on the basis of which the assessment is to be allowed on a provisional basis and the amount (this amount shall include the amount of integrated tax, central tax, State tax or Union territory tax and cess payable in respect of the transaction) for which the bond is to be executed along with the security to be furnished.

-Please note: The value of security will not exceed twenty-five percent of the amount covered under the bond.
-Assesse’s role on receipt of order in FORM GST ASMT-04 An Assessee is required to execute a bond in FORM GST ASMT-05 along with a security in the form of bank guarantee for an amount as mentioned in FORM GST ASMT-04.
-On execution of the bond, the procedure of Provisional assessment is completed and the supplier can supply the goods or services or both and pay the tax at the rate or on the value that has been indicated in the order in FORM GST ASMT-04.
+7) What is the time period for finalization of provisional assessment?
 A provisional assessment shall be finalized within a period not exceeding six months from the date of issuance of order in FORM GST ASMT-04.
 The Asst.
 Commissioner/Dy.
 Commissioner of Central Tax will issue a notice in FORM GST ASMT-06, calling for information and records required for finalization of assessment and shall issue a final assessment order, specifying the amount payable by the registered person or the amount refundable, if any, in FORM GST ASMT-07.

+8) Can the tenure of finalization of the provisional assessment be extended?
 The Joint Commissioner or Additional Commissioner can extend the tenure for finalization of a provisional assessment provided that the reason for such extension is sufficient and such reasons are recorded in writing.
 However, the extension shall not be more six months.
 Commissioner has a power to further grant such extension not exceeding four years.

+9) When shall the security be released?
 On finalization of the assessment and issuance of order in FORM GST ASMT-07, the Assesse shall make an application in FORM GST ASMT-08.
 On receipt of the application the Asstt.
 Commissioner/Dy Commissioner shall issue an order in FORM GST ASMT-09 within seven working days from the receipt of application releasing the security.